In addition to the FAQ's below, you can also read the transcripts from our most recent chat sessions.

-A: The admissions committee includes several members of the faculty, two associate deans, and the director of admissions.
+A: The admissions committee includes several members of the faculty, an associate dean, and the executive director of admissions.
 Typically, the admissions office begins reviewing applications for fall admission in late December.
 The committee admits on a "rolling" basis.
 Once the committee convenes, applicants should receive a letter of decision within approximately three weeks from the time the file is complete.

 Q: How important are my responses to the essay topic, and does Regent's committee favor a particular type of personal statement?